ThomasPfuhl/gdm/README.md

 - log in with administrator credentials,
 - go to ``http://your_IP/admin/dashboard``

-- User Rights Management
+### User Rights Management
-    - As outlined above, there are
+ PENDING !
+Currently, data can be edited without authentication.

 ### Reference Manual